jlmelville/rnndescent/README.md

 * using this package for nearest neighbor search all on its own...
 * ... including finding nearest neighbors on sparse data, which most other packages in the R ecosystem cannot do.
+* and a much larger number of metrics than most other packages.

 ## Current Status

-*06 November 2023* Sparse data support has been added.
-You should be able to use e.g. a `dgCMatrix` with all the methods and currently supported metrics as easily as a dense matrix.
+*12 November 2023.
+I have added most of the metrics that don't need extra parameters for both sparse and non-sparse data, e.g. `braycurtis`, `dice`, `jaccard`, `hellinger` etc. See the `Missing Metrics` section at the end of this README for those which are not implemented.

 ### Missing Features

-Compared to pynndescent, rnndescent is currently lacking:
+Compared to pynndescent, rnndescent is currently lacking, in decreasing order of likelihood of implementation:

-* an expanded range of distance metrics.
-I am unlikely to support *all* of the ones in pynndescent, but a lot more are coming.
+* meaningful documentation.
 * a class to hide some of the complexities of pulling all the methods together simply.
-* meaningful documentation.

-I hope to add all this.
+* some of the distance metrics.
+A large number are currently supported though.
+See `Missing Metrics` below for those that are currently not available.
+* custom metrics.
+This just isn't feasible with a C++ implementation.

 ## Installation